jbush001/NyuziProcessor/hardware/README.md

   The GPGPU.
 The top level module is 'nyuzi'.
 Configurable options (cache size, associativity, number of cores) are in core/config.sv
 - fpga/
-  Components of a quick and dirty FPGA system-on-chip test environment.
-It includes an SDRAM controller, VGA controller, AXI interconnect, and other peripherals like a serial port.
+  Components of a quick and dirty system-on-chip test environment.
+These are not part of the Nyuzi core, but are put here to allow testing on FPGA.
+  Includes an SDRAM controller, VGA controller, AXI interconnect, and other peripherals like a serial port.
 (Documentation is [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).
   The makefile for the DE2-115 board target is in fpga/de2-115.